flackdl/cwwed/README.md

 ## NSEM AWS policies

-Create AWS user "nsem" and assign the following polices:
+Create AWS user *nsem* and assign the following polices:

  - `configs/aws/s3-policy-nsem-shared.json` and they'll be able to upload to `s3://cwwed-shared/nsem/`.
 See the [wiki instructions](https://github.com/CWWED/cwwed/wiki/NSEM-Shared-Storage-(AWS-S3))
  - `configs/aws/s3-policy-nsem-upload.json` and they'll be able to read everything in `s3://cwwed-archives/NSEM/` and upload to `s3://cwwed-archives/NSEM/upload/`.

+Create AWS user *cwwed-archives* and assign the following polices:
+ - `configs/aws/s3-policy-cwwed-archives.json` and they'll be able read/write `s3://cwwed-archives/`.